BioMorphic-Intelligence-Lab/dual-arm-aerial-manipulator/README.md

 | Battery               | 2          | Body             | DB-15        | Buy                  | Any 2 identical 6S batteries should work.                     |

 ### Pivot Joint
+The pivot joint is the most complex part and is a bit fiddly to put together.
+I printed everything out of PLA (including the gears) and it worked fine.
 | **Part name**       | **Amount** | **Sub-assembly** | **Part no.** | **Acquisition** | **Information**                                                    |
 |---------------------|------------|------------------|--------------|-----------------|--------------------------------------------------------------------|
 | Sun Shaft           | 1          | Pivot Joint      | PJ-01        | Buy/lathe       | Use a strong material, I used steel but aluminium should work too. |